Presentation types

 Poster presentations will be divided into two slots, one for each day of the conference.
 Posters of each slot will be displayed for the entire day.

 Poster boards are 150(H) by 120(W) cm.
-We recommend using the poster format B1, portrait-oriented (in order to leave space beside your poster for your body too!)
+We recommend using the poster format A0, portrait-oriented (in order to leave space beside your poster for your body too!)

 Address your poster to a broad audience.
 Therefore, it is fundamental that everybody is able to understand and appreciate your poster.
 Keep your poster as simple as possible.
-Link the topic of your study to general concepts of cognitive science.
+Link the topic of your study to general concepts of cognitive and behavioural neuroscience.

 Tip: Your poster should be compressible even if you are not there but it should also not contain too much text.
 Try to find a perfect balance (e.g., use tables and images).